-Poor nutrition, hormonal imbalance, disease, stress, or even fetuses lodged in the birth canal are some of the things that may cause a birth not to progress normally.
+Poor nutrition, hormonal imbalance, disease, stress, or even fetuses lodged in the birth canal are some of the things that may cause an impending birth or birth process not to progress normally.

-Signs of possible complications may include distress, excess bleeding, pale extremities, hard contractions with no results, or the cessation of contractions despite the appearance of more babies.
-Darker, thicker blood spotting or brownish blood can be indicative of trouble.
+Signs of possible complications, prior to birthing (preeclampsia) or at the time of birthing, may include distress such as piloerect fur with hunched posturing and squinting of eyes, rapid panting of breath, jerky or unsteady posture, limpness of body, excess bleeding, pale extremities, hard contractions with no results, or the cessation of contractions despite the appearance of more babies.
+Darker, thicker blood spotting or brownish blood can also be indicative of trouble.
 In the case of hemorrhage generally the babies cannot be saved.
-Blood loss of the female can be life threatening and may require an emergency spay.
+A preeclamptic condition or blood loss of the female can be life threatening and may require an emergency spay.

 One of the more common complications is uterine inertia.
 Inertia occurs when the uterus fails to contract with normal strength and duration and at normal intervals during labor.
 Contractions cease or become too weak to push the fetus through the birth canal.